pedrovieira/PVAsyncImageView/README.md

 PVAsyncImageView
 ================
-A simple NSImageView subclass that let's you download images from the web asynchronously on the Mac with some other useful properties.<br>
+A simple NSImageView subclass that let's you download images from the web asynchronously on the Mac with some other useful properties.
-NOTE: this is still a work in progress, so there might be bugs with the tooltips, etc..

 Features
 ----------------